flutter/website/docs.md

 * [Flutter Widget Inspector](/inspector/)<br>
-  How to use the widget inspector, a powerful tool that allows you to explore widget trees, disable the emulators "slow mode" banner, display the performance overlay, and much more.
+  How to use the widget inspector, a powerful tool that allows you to explore widget trees, disable the "DEBUG" banner, display the performance overlay, and much more.

 * [Custom Fonts](/cookbook/design/fonts/)<br>